wrapperband/TrackMeNot/README.md

 Note, it is also possible to customise error delays and the burst variability in this function.

+#### function scheduleNextSearch(delay)

+The scheduleNextSearch has been updated to fix some Javascript errors and to start to randomise all search periodicity, whilst keeping to the goal amount of searches per second.

+The calculation for extending the delay on error has been modified so there is always some delay. [tmn_errTimeout]

+Missing brackets were added to return;

+Zeros were also put before the fractions, e.g. 0.5 to comply with Javascript standards.

 ### TrackMeNot Audit : Comparison of Source Code with released version.